usox/json-schema-api/README.md

 ### API-Method

-The `lookup`-method in the MethodProvider has to return an instance of `Usox\JsonSchemaApi\Contract\ApiMethodInterface`.
+The `lookup`-method in the MethodProvider must return an instance of `Usox\JsonSchemaApi\Contract\ApiMethodInterface`.

-Every api method handler has to define two methods:
+Every api method handler must define at least those two methods:
 - The `handle` method which processes the request and returns the result
 - The `getSchemaFile` method which returns the path to the schema file which is used to validate the request